pgorman/dangerjaunt/minirules.md

 #### 3. Protection from Evil 10' radius ####

-This spell works like Protection from Evil, but covers a 10' area.
+This spell works like Protection from Evil, but covers a 10' radius area and anyone in it.
 Range: 1'', duration: 2 hours.

 #### 4. Speak with Plants ####

-The caster can speak to and understand the replies of plants.
+The caster can speak with plants.
-Plants obey commands as far as they are able (e.g. --- twisting or bending aside to ease passage, etc.).
+They obey commands as far as possible (e.g. --- twisting or bending aside to ease passage, etc.).
 Range: 3'', duration: 1 hour.

 ### Cleric Spells Level 5 ###

 #### 1. Commune ####

-Higher powers grant answers to three questions the caster poses.
+Higher powers grant answers to three questions the cleric poses.
-Higher powers resent constant interrogation by mortals, tolerating only about one communication per week (without divine irritation).
+Constant interrogation by mortals irritates higher powers, who rarely welcome more than one interview per week.
 A cleric can cast a double strength Commune spell composed of six questions once per year.

 #### 2. Dispel Evil\* ####

 Dispel Evil works against items, spells, or agents of Evil.
-It also disrupts evil sendings, like dreams or supernatural hunting-beasts.
+It also disrupts evil sendings, like dreams or spectral hunting-beasts.
 Range: 3'', duration: 10 minutes.

 #### 3. Insect Plague ####

+Insects rush to join a buzzing, clicking 8,000 cubic foot biomass (20' x 20' x 20'), and swarm where the cleric directs.
+Any creature of fewer than 2 HD flees the creeping storm in terror (no saving throw).
 This spell only works outdoors.
-Insects rush to join a buzzing, clicking 8,000 cubic foot biomass (20' x 20' x 20'), and swarm where the caster directs.
-Any creature of fewer than 2 HD flees the creeping storm in terror (no saving throw).
 Range: 48'', duration: 1 day.

 #### 4. Raise Dead\* ####

-Raise Dead allows the Cleric to raise a corpse from the dead, provided it has not been dead too long.
+Provided it has not lain dead too long, Raise Dead allows the cleric to breath life back into a corpse.
-The normal time limit is 4 days, but for every caster level higher than 8$^{th}$, the time limit extends another 4 days.
+The base time limit is four days, but for every caster level higher than 8$^{th}$, the time limit extends another four days.
-Characters with low constitution might not survive the ordeal; and even for those with a strong constitution, a period of two weeks is required before they can function normally.
+Characters of frail constitution might not survive the ordeal;
-This spell only functions on races that can be used for player characters (i.e., "human-like").
+even the robust require two weeks of recuperation before they fully shrug off the chill of the grave.
+Raise Dead only succeeds for human-like beings.

 # Play #

 ## Exploration ##

-"Exploration turns" last about ten times longer than combat turns.
+"Exploration turns" last ten times longer than combat turns.
-Each character takes one complex or two simple actions during a turn --- two moves, or a move and listening at a door, or rigging a pulley, etc.
+Each character takes a single complex action or two simple actions during a turn --- two moves, or a move and listening at a door, or rigging a pulley, etc.

-During exploration, in addition to adjudicating basic actions, the referee considers how far the characters see given the lighting and environment, how long light sources burn before exhausting their fuel, and what sounds might carry to or from nearby monsters.
+During exploration, in addition to adjudicating basic actions, the referee considers how far the characters see given the lighting and environment, how long light sources burn before exhausting their fuel, and what sounds echo to or from nearby monsters.

 Light Source     | Distance   | Duration
 -----------------|------------|----------